This escaped convict that's on the loose somewhere out there.

 The employer is a little bit upset about this.

-And they're trying to say, oh, your food prices are gonna go up and this price is gonna go up, and that price is gonna go up and so forth and so on, which is what they always say to us.
+And they're trying to say, oh, your food prices are going to go up, and this price is going to go up, and that price is going to go up and so forth and so on, which is what they always say to us.

-It was just you go back into uh mid-June, not that long ago, mid-June, and in the dark of night behind closed doors, a group of Republican and Democrat senators, uh, accompanied by representatives of the group La Raza, crafted the comprehensive destroy the Republican Party Act of 2007, called Comprehensive Immigration Reform and Control Whatever.
+It was just, you go back into mid-June, not that long ago, mid-June, and in the dark of night behind closed doors, a group of Republican and Democrat senators, accompanied by representatives of the group La Raza, crafted the comprehensive Destroy the Republican Party Act of 2007, called Comprehensive Immigration Reform and Control Whatever.

 They hoped to ram that bill through with no amendments.

-They hope to ram it through with no hearings.
+They hoped to ram it through with no hearings.

 McCain said we have to take the usual politics out of this, meaning debate.